 The real benefit, however, should be the draw this offers to US oval racing fans who have long complained about limited viewing at road racing venues.
 The open design should help CoTA give roundy-round promoter Bruton Smith a run for the motor sport dollar.

-The run up to and down from Turn 1 as seen from Turn 12.
+Distant views: The run up to and down from Turn 1 as seen from Turn 12.
+Note pedestrian traffic jam along the bottom of the frame |

 Given this design, the circuit could use more pedestrian bridges or tunnels.
 The two bridges along the single path connecting Turn 16 to Turn 3 were horribly congested.
 Bridges and stairs across road courses are normally boxed in so that those crossing can not see the circuit.
 This is critical to keep foot traffic flowing.